Homemade Glazed Donut Recipe

 How do I know when donuts are done cooking?

-The donuts will be done when they’re golden-brown – it will take about a minute-and-a-half per side and 30 seconds per side for donut holes.
+The donuts will be done when golden-brown.
+It will take about a minute-and-a-half per side and 30 seconds per side for donut holes.

 What’s the best glaze for donuts?

-I love a traditional buttery glaze on glazed donuts, but feel free to make a maple, chocolate, or a colored glaze.
+I love a traditional buttery glaze on glazed donuts but feel free to make a maple, chocolate, or colored glaze.
 The possibilities are endless.

-Top view of a stack of three old fashioned glazed doughnuts with the top one having a bite taken out.
+top view of a stack of old fashioned glazed doughnuts with the top one having a bite taken out.

 Expert Tips

-• These donuts are the best eaten fresh.
+• Fresh is Best: These donuts are the best eaten fresh.
 They store about as well as most grocery store donuts.

-• Be sure to use accurate measurements, especially for flour and liquid ingredients, and consider using a kitchen scale for greater precision – because making donuts is a science.
+• Measure Well: Be sure to use accurate measurements, especially for flour and liquid ingredients, and consider using a kitchen scale for greater precision – because making donuts is a science.

-• Don’t overcrowd the frying pot.
-Fry donuts in batches, making sure there’s enough space for them to expand and float freely in the oil.
+• Don’t Overcrowd: Fry donuts in batches, making sure there’s enough space for them to expand and float freely in the oil.

 Why do I need to chill the dough?

 The chilling time is a must for these donuts.
-The butter needs a chance to solidify in the fridge which makes the dough much less sticky than when it went in the fridge.
-They also keep their shape so much better, and gets them nice and fluffy.
-Don’t skip this step.
+The butter needs a chance to solidify in the fridge, making the dough much less sticky than when it went in the fridge.
+They also keep their shape so much better, and it helps them become fluffy.
+Don’t skip this step!

 However, you can be flexible with the chilling time.
 If your dough has firmed up after 2 hours, you can use it!
 You can also wait as long as overnight.
 Let the timing work for you.